axe-api/docs/docs/getting-started/crud/index.md

 - You execute Axe API with the command; `npm run start:dev`.
 - Axe API analyzes which models you have in the `app/Models` folder.
-- Axe API analyzes the `User.js` model for many features.
+- Axe API analyzes the `User.ts` model for many features.
 - Axe API creates the following routes to handle;
   - `POST api/users`
   - `GET api/users`